You want smart political talk without the meltdowns?

 And the thing that was great about Jason and is still great about Jason is he goes after both sides.

-He doesn't care if you have an R or a D after your name, if you're engaging in corrupt behavior, uh he is going to call you out.
+He doesn't care if you have an R or a D after your name, if you're engaging in corrupt behavior, he is going to call you out.

-And so when we launched this project at the Government Accountability Institute to begin exposing uh the corruption and the cronyism at America's labor unions, Jason was a natural person to get involved, and that is a project that we've just launched, and Jason is one of the people taking the lead on it, and we have Jason with us here.
+And so when we launched this project at the Government Accountability Institute to begin exposing the corruption and the cronyism at America's labor unions, Jason was a natural person to get involved.

 Jason, thanks so much for joining us.

-Hey, thanks for having me.
+Yay, thanks for having me.

 That's not what America's teachers' unions are about today anymore, are they really?

-And you can understand why the union wants to, you know, fight for for certain benefits for for teachers and what, but that's not what's going on today.
+And you can understand why the union wants to fight for certain benefits for teachers and what.

-I mean, uh one of the things that uh, you know, we found through GAI um that is really quite noticeable is for instance the American American Federation of Teachers, the the increase in political participation,
+I mean, one of the things that we found through GAI that is really quite noticeable is, for instance, the American Federation of Teachers, the increase in political participation, they raised something like $3.7 million in 2008, but then it was up to $20 million in the 2020 election cycle.

-Now we didn't come up with that.
+Now, we didn't come up with that.

-That's Woodward and Bernstein, but I think that the motto and the message still holds.
+But I think that the motto and the message still holds.

-You see the fact that the money that teachers' unions now have does what?
+You see the fact that the money that teachers unions now have does what?

 It's going towards radical political activism.

-Yeah, I mean and that's what's that's what's changed.
+Yeah, and that's what's changed.

-And it changed with some of the leadership that came into the place, Randy Weingarten, uh, who uh who leads up and heads up the American Federation of Teachers, but it also happened over at the National Education Association.
+And it changed with some of the leadership that came into place, Randy Weingarten, who leads up and heads up the American Federation of Teachers.

-But admitted that the core business of the NA NEA, the National Education Association, it's no longer pensions and health care insurance, but actually social activism and political lobby.
+But admitted that the core business of the NEA, the National Education Association, it's no longer pensions and health care insurance, but actually social activism and political lobby.

 I mean, so they're actually saying it out loud.

-So, Jason, one of the interesting things for me in all of this is I had great teachers.
+So Jason, one of the interesting things for me in all of this is I had great teachers.

 I went to public schools.

-I'm sure you had great teachers, Eric did as well.
+I'm sure you had great teachers.

 I certainly didn't have teachers that were radical like this.